matiasjpedro/CrazyTown/README.md

 ## Special Thanks:

 Medo Osman, Diego Sugue, Hernan Stescovich, Marcus Frandsen for test the app and provide unvaluable feedback.
-@rikus for helping refining the SIMD instruccions to extract up to the last drop of performance.
+@Rikus for helping refining the SIMD instruccions to extract up to the last drop of performance.
 [HandmadeNetwork](https://handmade.network/) Special shotout to the discord, a lot of crazy talented people there that are always open to help with technical questions.